badgen/badgen.net/README.md

 ## Developing

 We are using StandardJS style, so don't worry.
 If you have ESLint plugin on your editor and have autofix enabled, then great - you write code and it's valid.
-Otherwise, installing ESLint plugin for you favorite editor is highly recommended it will help you not only here, but with contributions to other projects too.
+Otherwise, installing ESLint plugin for your favorite editor is highly recommended it will help you not only here, but with contributions to other projects too.

 If your service is still missing here, we welcome new contirbutions.
 Check out the PRs that was made and how easy it was: